Snoring: Genes or Lifestyle? We’ve Got the Answer — and the Solutions

 Snoring can range in severity from super mild and barely noticeable to extremely disruptive.

 If you’re on the mild side of the snoring spectrum, the good news is you don’t necessarily need to take drastic measures to combat your snoring, because it’s probably not doing you any harm.
-Try a few of the tips inthis article to optimize your sleep for silence.
+Try a few of the tips in this article onhow to deal with a snoring partner.

 But if you fall on the more extreme side of the continuum, it’s likely that your snoring is affecting your sleep quality (and the sleep quality of anyone who shares your bedroom).